dmd-program/dmd-100/projects/develop-brainstorm.md

    * Make sure download the Paper doc, in markdown format.
    * Thank each other for their contributions and end the session.

-#### Download and export
+#### Download and export instructions

+1. Once you have finished with the brainstorm, click on the more menu button and choose "Download."
+2. Select Markdown format and again choose "Download."
+3. Once the file has been generated, choose "Download" again.

 ![Paper markdown download menu](/assets/paper-download-menu.png)

 ![Paper markdown download link](/assets/paper-download-link.png)

-## Report in
+## Post work to the Studio

-1. Download the doc in markdown format.
+1. Follow Download and export instructions. the doc in markdown format.
 Open the `.md` document.
-2. Copy the content of the md document upload it to the Studio.
+2. Copy the content of the `.md` document and paste it into the Studio.